LowercaseText/LowercaseText/README.md

-hi am lowercasetext and I have severe brain damage
+hi am lowercasetext and I have severe brain damage.
 I sit on a computer all the time because I am a pointdexter.

 if you also want to have severe brain damage, then check out my code.